 - Educating the professionals of the future

 A key aspect to our approach to research and teaching is working with non-academic partners and the advantages of this are particularly evident in the opportunities that students have to explore life as a professional psychologist by participating in the Professional Training year.
-This also contributes to our excellent graduate employment record, which is currently 96.8%.

 The school is sub-divided into two departments.
 In each department there are five sections that reflect areas of common teaching or research interests.